A new perspective on dynamic network flow problems via port-Hamiltonian systems: Port-Hamiltonian formulation of network flows

 Towards this end, let $G=(V,E)$ be a finite directed and connected graph with node set $V=\{1,\dots,N_v\}$ and edge set $E\subset V\times V$, with $|V|=N_v$ and $|E|=N_e$.
 An edge $e\in E$ from node $i$ to node $j$, $i\neq j$, is denoted by $e=(i,j)$.
 The node arc incidence matrix $A \in \{-1,0,1\}^{N_v \times N_e}$ contains one column for every edge $e=(i,j)\in E$ such that $a_{ie}=1$, $a_{je}=-1$, and $a_{ke}=0$ for all $k\in V\setminus\{i,j\}$.
 Note that the rows of $A$ sum to the zero vector since each column contains exactly one entry equal to $+1$ and one entry equal to $-1$.
 Hence, $A$ is not of full rank.
 Whenever a full-rank matrix is required in the following, we will omit an arbitrary but fixed row of $A$ (e.g., its last row) which yields the so-called full-rank node arc incidence matrix that still contains the same information as $A$.

 In a static network flow problem we usually assume that finite supplies and demands $b_i\in\R$ are associated with every node $i\in V$, satisfying $\sum_{i\in V} b_i=0$ (i.e., the sum of all demands equals the sum of all supplies), and that non-negative costs $\cost_e\in\R_+$ are associated with all edges $e\in E$.
 Moreover, all edges $e\in E$ have associated flow bound constraints $\lb_e$ (lower bounds) and $\ub_e$ (upper bounds), with $\lb_e\leq \ub_e$ for all $e\in E$.
 If not stated otherwise, we assume that $\lb_e=0$ for all $e\in E$.
 The goal is then to identify a minimum cost flow solution $x\in\R^{N_e}$ that satisfies the flow bound constraints on all edges and the flow conservation constraints in all nodes in the sense that the difference between inflow and outflow at every node equals the supplies and demands at the respective nodes.
-Comprising all data for supplies and demands, costs, and capacities by $b\in\R^{N_v}$ and $\cost,\lb,\ub\in\R_+^{N_e}$, respectively, the static \emph{minimum cost flow problem} \eqref{eq:MCNF} can be formulated as
+Comprising all data for supplies and demands, costs, and capacities by $b\in\R^{N_v}$ and $\cost,\lb,\ub\in\R_+^{N_e}$, respectively, we recall the linear programming formulation for the static and linear \emph{minimum cost flow problem} \eqref{eq:MCNF} from Section~\ref{sec:intro}:

 We will assume throughout this paper that \eqref{eq:MCNF} is feasible.
 An example problem with one supply node (node $1$) and four demand nodes (nodes $2$ to $5$) is illustrated in Figure~\ref{fig:uebung}.